freeCodeCamp/freeCodeCamp/guide/english/machine-learning/neural-networks/convolutional-neural-networks/index.md

 ### Why Convolutional Neural Network

-CNNs are biologically inspired models on how mammals visually perceive things.When we see something a layer of neurons are activated in our brain.The very same concept is working here too .
-The birth of CNN  is inspired by Local connection ,  layering , spatial invariance.
+CNNs are biologically inspired models on how mammals visually perceive things.
+When we see something a layer of neurons are activated in our brain.
+The very same concept is working here too.
+The birth of CNN is inspired by Local connection, layering, spatial invariance.
 Compared to the similar size of feed forward neural network the CNN only require much fewer connections and parameters, hence they are easier to train and also the time consumption is less.
-CNN is effective for both the high level and low level features in dataset.Another important factor od CNN is the depth of the layers.
+CNN is effective for both the high level and low level features in dataset.
+Another important factor of CNN is the depth of the layers.

 ### Suggested links :
  - Stanford CS231n [Lecture 5 Convolutional Neural Networks](https://www.youtube.com/watch?v=bNb2fEVKeEo)